uppsala-university/ati-parent/README.md

 This is the parent for all ATI projects.

+## Version number policy

+This project uses a single number for its version.
+The next release will have the next number in order as its version.

 ## Preparing for making releases

 To make a release there are a couple of things that you need to set up manually.